deckhouse/virtualization/docs/USER_GUIDE.md

 ## Disks

-Disks in virtual machines are necessary for writing and storing data, ensuring that applications and operating systems can fully function.
-DVP provides the storage for these disks.
+Virtual machine disks are used to write and store data required for operating systems and applications to run.
+Various types of storage can be used for this purpose.

 Depending on the storage properties, the behavior of disks during creation of virtual machines during operation may differ: